simranjit11/hackathon-poc/docs/mock-bank/prd.md

 1. **Development and Testing**: Developers need reliable mock APIs to test banking workflows without connecting to production banking systems
 2. **Voice Assistant Integration**: The voice agent requires structured, predictable responses from banking APIs to provide accurate information to users
-3. **Feature Completeness**: Current implementation has basic read operations, but needs payment processing, transfers, and alert management capabilities
+3. **Feature Completeness**: Current implementation has basic read operations, but needs payment processing and transfer capabilities

 The mock bank APIs will serve as a critical component in the development workflow, allowing teams to build and test banking features independently of external banking service dependencies.
 This is particularly important for the voice assistant use case, where natural language queries about accounts, balances, transactions, loans, and payments need to be supported with accurate, consistent data.